App Icon

 • Cookie Policy

 NOT FINANCIAL ADVICE.
 Trading involves significant risk.
 Our AI tools provide probabilistic analysis, not guaranteed outcomes.
 Past performance is not indicative of future results.
-Bots trade simulated funds until you explicitly enable real-money trading.
+Bots trade simulated funds only.
+Real-money execution is not available to users.
 Never trade with money you cannot afford to lose.

 © 2026 TradingWizard